daniellindau/autologin-after-registration-example/README.rst

 Building the Plugin
 ~~~~~~~~~~~~~~~~~~~

 You can build the plugin by issue the command ``./gradlew dist``.
-This will produce a folder in the ``build`` directory with the plugin JAR file and all the dependencies needed called ``authenticators.anonymous``, which can be installed.
+This will produce a folder in the ``build`` directory with the plugin JAR file and all the dependencies needed called ``authenticators.autologin-after-registration``, which can be installed.

 Installing the Plugin
 ~~~~~~~~~~~~~~~~~~~~~

-To install the plugin, copy the contents of the ``authenticators.anonymous`` folder into ``${IDSVR_HOME}/usr/share/plugins`` on each node, including the admin node.
+To install the plugin, copy the contents of the ``authenticators.autologin-after-registration`` folder into ``${IDSVR_HOME}/usr/share/plugins`` on each node, including the admin node.
 For more information about installing plugins, refer to the `curity.io/plugins`_.

 More Information
 ~~~~~~~~~~~~~~~~